Welcome to the Our Lives Project

 Principal Chief Investigator

-Dr. Zlatko Skrbis is Deputy Vice-Chancellor (Education) and Professor of Sociology at Australian Catholic University.
+Dr. Zlatko Skrbis is Deputy Vice-Chancellor (Education and Innovation) and Professor of Sociology at Australian Catholic University.
 He has been the leading the Our Lives project since it began in 2006.
 Zlatko’s research focuses on the question of identities in transition, culture and migration.

 Dr. Bruce Tranter